 Announcing Pull Through Cache Repositories for Amazon Elastic Container Registry

-Today, we have announced pull through cache repository support in Amazon Elastic Container Registry, for publicly accessible registries that do not require authentication.
-Pull through cache repositories offer developers the improved performance, security, and availability of Amazon Elastic Container Registry for container images that they source from public registries.
+Today, we have announced pull through cache repository support in Amazon Elastic Container Registry (Amazon ECR), for publicly accessible registries that do not require authentication.
+Pull through cache repositories offer developers the improved performance, security, and availability of Amazon Elastic Container Registry (Amazon ECR) for container images that they source from public registries.
 Images in pull through cache repositories are automatically kept in sync with the upstream public registries, thereby eliminating the manual work of pulling images and periodically updating.

-Pull through cache repositories provide the benefits of the built-in security capabilities in Amazon Elastic Container Registry, such as AWS PrivateLink enabling you to keep all of the network traffic private, image scanning to detect vulnerabilities, encryption with AWS Key Management Service (KMS) keys, cross-region replication, and lifecycle policies.
+Pull through cache repositories provide the benefits of the built-in security capabilities in Amazon Elastic Container Registry (Amazon ECR), such as AWS PrivateLink enabling you to keep all of the network traffic private, image scanning to detect vulnerabilities, encryption with AWS Key Management Service (AWS KMS) keys, cross-region replication, and lifecycle policies.
 When enabled, cross-region replication is designed to automatically distribute updated images to additional Regions.
 All you need to do is update the pull URL so that the image is downloaded from the relevant Region.

-Getting Started with Amazon Elastic Container Registry Pull Through Cache Repositories
+Getting Started with Amazon Elastic Container Registry (Amazon ECR) Pull Through Cache Repositories

 Setting up pull through cache repositories is a simple process.
 For the following example, I’m using Amazon Elastic Container Registry Public in the South America (São Paulo) Region as my upstream registry.